 Every lender is obliged to carry out comprehensive credit checks and assess your financial situation before deciding if they can lend to you.

-At Dime Alley, we do not offer guaranteed approval, but we do have a variety of lenders who will provide loans to borrowers with all different credit histories – good and bad.
+At Dime Alley, we do not offer loans with guaranteed approval, but we do have a variety of lenders who will provide loans to borrowers with all different credit histories – good and bad.

 What Should I Do If I Have Been a Victim of a Payday Loan Scam?